makadown/skinet/README.md

 API - Contains the controllers

-Core - Contains all the entities
+Core - Contains all the entities + Interfaces

-Infrastructure - Contains all the Data mechanism (Context, UoW, Migrations, etc..)
+Infrastructure - Contains all the Repository, DbContext and Services classes.

 ## Resources